openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/deployment_migration.md

  - `openvino_onnx_frontend` to read ONNX models
  - `openvino_paddle_frontend` to read Paddle models

-So, to perform deployment steps - just take only required functionality: `openvino` or `openvino_c` depending on derired language plus plugins which are needed to solve your task.
+So, to perform deployment steps - just take only required functionality: `openvino` or `openvino_c` depending on desired language plus plugins which are needed to solve your task.
 For example, `openvino_intel_cpu_plugin` and `openvino_ir_frontend` plugins to be able to load OpenVINO IRs and perform inference on CPU device.